 - 3 tablespoons (30 g) dark chocolate, roughly chopped (or chocolate chips)

 - 3 tablespoons (30g) milk chocolate, roughly chopped (or chocolate chips)

 - 2 tablespoons heavy (35%) cream

 - Cocoa powder for sprinkling, to serve

-3. Remove the pot from the heat.
-Allow the hot chocolate to sit for a few minutes (it will thicken slightly as it cools) and stir before you pour into a mug and drink.
+- Remove the pot from the heat.
+Allow the hot chocolate to sit for a few minutes (it will thicken slightly as it cools) and stir before you pour into the mug.

 Buy the Stoneware Mug.

 Disclosure: Le Creuset Canada provided me with cookware in exchange for recipe development and content creation.
 I was not otherwise compensated for this post.
 This post contains affiliate links.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means to earn fees by linking to Amazon.com and affiliated sites, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!

 monthly newsletter signup!